knime/webapps-common/README.md

 ```

 ## Build production version
-Bundles with rollup into esmodule format.
+Bundles with rollup into esmodule format and an IIFE bundle.
 ```sh
 npm run build
 ```